btrask/lsmdb/README.md

 	- Compactions write-lock 1+ and read-lock 0.
 - If MDB provided efficient ranged deletion, incremental compaction would be extremely fast and easy (not relying on 2MB chunks like LevelDB or requiring 2X space overhead like LSMDB currently).
 - If MDB provided an efficient way to rename DBIs, LSMDB would need to do less work to track level meta-data.
+- During periods of no writes, LSMDB should continue compacting into a single level in order to reach full MDB read performance.
 - Provide equivalents to `mdb_dump`, `mdb_load`, `mdb_stat`, etc.
 - Obviously use more error checking and general testing.